codebucks27/React-sliding-signin-signup-form/README.md

 # Sliding SingInn | SignUp Forms in React JS

-This repository contains code for responsive navbar in react with react-router functoinalities.
+This repository contains code for Sliding SingInn | SignUp Forms in react with styled-components functoinalities.

 If you want to learn how to create it please follow below tutorial: https://youtu.be/CtSraSqNbrg